 Money – “go with the flow” versus money saavy.

 A hobby-owner doesn’t pay attention to money.
 They buy supplies here and there, figure they will pay off credit card debt eventually, and don’t worry about making a profit.
 In fact, they aren’t even aware of how much money they’ve made because it’s just fun!

 A business-owner knows his or her exact financial situation down to the penny.
 When it comes to supplies, they may even look to somewhere like https://www.raise.com/coupons/zoro to see if there are any discounts to be had.
-Their profit/loss numbers are not just an approximation, they know how much is in the bank, how much is booked and on the way, and how much debit they have each month.
+Their profit/loss numbers are not just an approximation, they know how much is in the bank, how much is booked and on the way, and how much debt they have each month.
 A lot of business owners actually make use of software from companies like Synario to help them predict their profits and losses by using financial models.
 This helps business owners to make sure they’re prepared for the future.
 Money is not just a “flow I’m trying to be in,” it’s a core focus of their work.

 Sales – “they just happen” versus actively seeking opportunity.

 A hobby-owner sits back and lets people show up.
 They start their business believing that referrals, alone, will pay their bills, and that those referrals will just happen while they sit on the couch and watch TV.

 A business-owner employs multiple strategies to get clients, and measures the success of each, and then plans their time out based on the success of each outlet for them.

 Time – “I will sleep when I’m dead” versus ensuring you have a life.

 A hobby owner has unreliable batches of work, so when it comes in, it’s “work, work, work” and then when there is no work, they get to relax, which gets hard because there might not be any money coming in to allow for relaxation.
 They say YES to everything that comes in, since they aren’t sure when the next job will show up, and end up getting sick on a regular basis because that’s the only way their body gets a break and some rest.